Muhammad-Ahmed-Qazi/CEP-CS115/README.md

 ### Running the Flask App

-1. **Ensure the database is set up**: If the project involves setting up a new database, ensure that the database configuration is correctly defined in the `config.py` file.

-2. **Run the Flask development server**: Use the following command to run the Flask development server:
+1. **Run the Flask development server**: Use the following command to run the Flask development server:

 	`python app.py`